goetas/docker-nginx-redirect/README.md

-# Nginx redirector
+# Nginx redirect

-This is a very simple nginx docker image that helps you redirecting HTTP request to the `www` sub-domain.
+This is a very simple nginx docker image that helps you redirecting HTTP requests to the `www` sub-domain.

 **Rationale:**<br>
 It is a common use case to have a project on a hypothetical `www.example.com`.
 What about requests going to  `example.com`?<br>
-Of course you can configure your project to redirect requests to the `www` sub-domain... but this should happen only for the "production/live" environment, not on "staging" (as most likely is going to look something as `www-staging.example.com`).<br>
+Of course you can configure your project to redirect requests to the `www` sub-domain...<br> What is this should happen only for the "production/live" environment and for "staging"?
+(as most likely is going to look something as `www-staging.example.com`).<br>
-On staging ha having `staging.example.com` to redirect to `www-staging.example.com` could make no sense and will require a different rule.
+On staging having `staging.example.com` to redirect to `www-staging.example.com` could make no sense and will require a different rule.

 Redirecting to `www` is not responsibility of "your" application and can be done outside of it.